VOLUNTEERING FOR THE DOGS’ HOMES OF TASMANIA

 It takes time to train volunteers, so we ask for a minimum time commitment from any volunteer: regular walks – weekly, fortnightly or monthly for at least six months.

-Volunteers must be able to manage all kinds of dogs – including large and untrained dogs – without assistance.
+Volunteers must be able to manage all kinds of dogs – including large and untrained dogs – without assistance or support from another person.
 Dogs are walked on tracks around the Homes and there are uneven surfaces, dirt roads/paths, hills and slippery conditions.

 Dog walking volunteers must be able to: